Any discussion about Ashes of Creation must first begin with a discussion of Nodes, which leads us naturally to our first question: What are Nodes?

 So while each Node is an entity unto itself, a Node will exist inside of a Castle Region.
 As we talked about in the World of Verra section each Castle Region is one-fifth of the world.

 The Monarch of a region has some things that he can do to influence the region.
 He will have access to certain dials that make changes to the game that will influence the crop yields in the region, resource spawns, and events.
-Monarchs can also unlike additional building types in Nodes, but beyond that snippet we have no future information.
+Monarchs can also unlock additional building types in Nodes, but beyond that snippet we have no future information.

 He also can assist during Sieges when a node falls under siege.